stellar/xdrgen/README.md

 are the .x files used for the
 [stellar-core project](https://github.com/stellar/stellar-core).

-Xdrgen presently supports three output languages:  ruby, javacript, and golang:
+Xdrgen presently supports three output languages:  ruby, javacript, java, and golang:

 - ruby: complete support
 - javascript: complete support
+- java: complete support
 - golang: currently using a fork of go-xdr, but has complete support

 Testing is _very_ sparse, but will improve over time.